Atlanta Excavation Accident Lawyer

 Unfortunately, you may also be facing a confusing array of forms and documents to complete to recover benefits.
 Also, you may find that your employer’s insurance company is fighting your claim.

-An Atlanta personal injury lawyer from Hasner Law, P.C., can help you every step of the way.
+An Atlanta workers’ compensation lawyer from Hasner Law PC can help you every step of the way.
 We have a proven track record for recovering workers’ compensation benefits for your medical bills, lost wages, and disability.

 We know how to stand up against insurance companies that may argue that your injuries were pre-existing or that you are fully recovered.